Genome Analysis (B070)

 ability would be documented best, if functioning molecular systems

-established that are entirely independent of any natural compounds but
+be entirely independent of any natural compounds.
+Instead, the

 processes for the production of synthetic biomolecules and their